tbrowder/Raku-Modules/README.md

 ### Install the `rakudo-pkg` framework

-    $ sudo rp-root install
+    $ sudo rp-root install raku

 The command does the following:

   * deletes any existing /opt/rakudo-pkg directory

-  * deletes any existing .raku, .zef, or zef directories for root.

   * installs the rakudo-pkg framework

   * installs the new rakudo package

   * removes the system rakudo package

+### Install the `zef` module installer

+    $ sudo rp-root install zef

+The command does the following:

+  * deletes any existing .raku, .zef, or zef directories for root.

   * installs and updates zef for root